wenuam/wm_dev_sys_tos__wmrtos/README.md

 While many "branches" stalled and even disappeared, there are many more open now than previously.
 You may find the **Atari** **TOS** around the middle vertically, a short grey line spanning from 1985 to 1995.

-Its root comes from [Digital Research Inc] the then leader in operating system development and distribution.
+Its root comes from [Digital Research Inc], the then leader in operating system development and distribution.
 You may find the **DRI** [CP/M] around the first third vertically, a light blue tree spanning from 1974 to around 2005.
 Yet [DR-DOS] still have up-to-date descendants.

 [Digital Research Inc]: https://en.wikipedia.org/wiki/Digital_Research
 [CP/M]: https://en.wikipedia.org/wiki/CP/M
 [DR-DOS]: https://en.wikipedia.org/wiki/DR-DOS

-While seemingly dead, many unlinked yet directly inspired operating systems are sharing common "DNA" with its original architecture.
+While seemingly dead, many unlinked, yet directly inspired operating systems, are sharing common "DNA" with its original architecture.
 The general concepts of resource management and process creation remains about 90% the same despite the age difference.

-Just like wheels haven't changed much through time.
+Just like wheels principles haven't changed much through time.

 For a more complete and in-depth analysis of the **TOS** you may follow the [atari-tos] link above.

 Thus **WMRTOS** basically resumes where **TOS** stopped around version 4.92 (1993 beta) and leaps forward restarting at version 5.00.

-Versions with fewer functionalities will have number lower than 5.00, following a very precise and detailed numbering scheme though, to avoid collisions.
+Versions with fewer functionalities will have number lower than 5.00, following a very precise and detailed numbering scheme though, to avoid confusion and numbering collisions.

 ## Features